cablelabs/os-provisioning/CONTRIBUTING.md

 #### **Do you intend to add a new feature or change an existing one?**

-* Suggest your change at [Github Issues](https://github.com/nmsprime/nmsprime/issues), try to get feedback from core members before you start
+* Suggest your change at [Github Issues Feature request](https://github.com/nmsprime/nmsprime/issues/new?template=feature_request.md), try to get feedback from core members before you start

 * Writing your code